Evan-Coleman/Navius/docs/roadmaps/11_project_structure_future_improvements.md

 ## Next Steps

 These improvements should be prioritized and added to the team's backlog for future sprints.
-The low priority items should be considered for the next sprint to complete the transition to the new structure.
+The remaining documentation and build process improvements should be considered for the next sprint to complete the transition to the new structure.

 To track progress on these improvements, create tickets in the issue tracker and reference this document.
 As items are completed, they can be checked off in this document to maintain a clear overview of the remaining work.

+## Implemented Improvements Summary

+### Module Diagrams

+The following module diagrams have been created to visualize the project structure:

+1. `docs/architecture/diagrams/app-module-diagram.md` - Diagram of the app directory structure
+2. `docs/architecture/diagrams/core-module-diagram.md` - Diagram of the core directory structure
+3. `docs/architecture/diagrams/app-core-interactions.md` - Diagram of interactions between app and core

+### Developer Resources

+1. `docs/guides/project-structure-cheatsheet.md` - Quick reference guide for navigating the project
+2. `.devtools/ide/vscode-settings.json` - VS Code settings for improved project navigation

+### Findings and Decisions

+1. **src/bin directory**: This directory exists but is currently empty.
+The main binary is built from src/main.rs.
+We have left this directory in place as it follows Rust conventions and could be used for additional binaries in the future.

+2. **IDE Configuration**: VS Code settings have been created to improve developer experience with the new structure, including file nesting, icon themes, and search exclusions.